kanaka/mal/process/guide.md

 "homoiconicity".
 Lisp languages are homoiconic and this property distinguishes them from most other programming languages.

-You mal implementation is quite powerful already but the set of functions that are available (from `core.qx`) is fairly limited.
+Your mal implementation is quite powerful already but the set of functions that are available (from `core.qx`) is fairly limited.
 The bulk of the functions you will add are described in step 9 and step A, but you will begin to flesh them out over the next few steps to